DanySK/course-laboratory-of-software-systems/slides/content/_index.md

 +++

-title = "Introduction to Laboratory of Software Systems" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"]
+title = "Introduction to Laboratory of Software Systems" description = "Description of the course" outputs = ["Reveal"]

 [reveal_hugo]